stephenrn/Unloque/README.md

 The user-friendly interface provides a centralized platform for applying to multiple programs, making social welfare services accessible to all Filipinos.
 Meanwhile, government agencies benefit from a comprehensive interface for processing applications, enabling balanced resource allocation and efficient program delivery.
 **Note**: Unloque is currently designed for Android devices and works best on medium-sized phones.

-## Getting Started

-This project is a starting point for a Flutter application.

-### What is Unloque?

-Unloque is a modern Flutter project that demonstrates best practices in mobile app development.
-It includes a clean architecture, reusable components, and a focus on performance and user experience.

 ### How to Run the Project

 Follow these steps to run the project on your local machine: